Phaips/batch_pytom_aretomo3/README.md

 - Computes **per-tilt exposure** by cumulatively summing `--dose` in acquisition order (`<prefix>_Imod/<prefix>_order_list.csv`)
 - Generates one SLURM submission script per tomogram

+and will run on all tomograms/<prefix>.mrc files by default unless specified `--include` or `--exclude`

 `--dry-run` will generate the bash scripts without submitting them, allowing for quick sanity checks or manual execution.

 ---